aaronbloomfield/nws/hws/netcmds/index.md

 In a real script, you would NEVER want to include the password, but it's not really much of a secret for the metasploit container.

 There are many other things that `curl` can do; [here](https://linuxize.com/post/curl-command-examples/) is a list of example usages if you are interested in learning more (not required for this assignment).

+#### `wget`

+`wget` is similar to `curl` in that it will download a file.
+Whereas `curl` can do a whole bunch of protocols, `wget` is only for http:// and https:// (and a few other related protocols).  `wget` has some more options, such as mirroring a website, changing URLs, etc.  For our usages in this course, it will operate just like `curl`, but is better for web pages.

 ### Other commands